Neppington/Neppington.github.io/README.md

 6. Select **Select theme** once you're satisfied with the layout.

 **RESULT**: after a few minutes to let the site update, your website will have integrated with a Jekyll theme!

+#### Modifying your Jekyll theme and making it your own
+To truly make this page your own, let's make a simple change: editing the title of your page.
+1. Return to your repository homepage.
+   * Notice that a new file has been created in your repository root: `_config.yml`.
+This will be used to edit your Jekyll theme!
+2. Select the `_config.yml` file.

+**RESULT**: You will be redirected to the view/update page for the .yml file.

+3. Select the **pencil icon** found at the header of the code.
+4. Type in `title:` below the currently-used lines, and choose a title name (eg. "My resume site!").
+5. Select **Commit changes.**

 ### More Resources
 * [A quick Markdown tutorial](https://markdowntutorial.com)